Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - Motions brought on an unopposed basis, where all affected parties and persons have confirmed that they do not oppose the relief sought prior to the motion being brought.

-- Parties bringing motions in writing to vacate liens by payment into court shall have regard to the procedure and requirements in Section H.2.
+- Parties bringing motions in writing to vacate liens by payment into court shall have regard to the procedure and requirements in Section H.4.

-- If the master hearing a motion brought in writing under this Section H.1 determines that an oral hearing is required, then the construction lien office will contact the moving party to arrange a hearing date/time.
-At the discretion of the master hearing the motion, the moving party may be directed to correspond directly with the master by email regarding the oral hearing.
+- If the associate judge hearing a motion brought in writing determines that an oral hearing is required, then the motion may be adjourned to an oral hearing or construction lien office may contact the moving party to arrange a hearing date/time.

-- Motions for an order to have a day, time and place fixed for the trial of the action (following a judgment of reference or order directing a reference) must include availability of all counsel / parties for a first trial management conference / hearings for directions, absent which the court may fix the first available date.
+- Orders for trial: Motions for an order to have a day, time and place fixed for the trial of the action (following a judgment of reference or order directing a reference) must include availability of all counsel / parties for a first trial management conference, absent which the court may fix the first available date.

-- Motions for a judgment of reference or order directing a reference cannot be brought before a master.
+- References: Motions for a judgment of reference or order directing a reference cannot be brought before an associate judge.
 These motions must be made to a judge: s.
 58(1) of the Construction Act.

 - For motions brought in writing in accordance with s.
 44 of the Construction Act for an order vacating a lien upon the posting of security, in addition to evidence supporting the relief sought, all motion materials must also include the following:

-- A copy of the security to be posted (for lien bonds or letters of credit, this includes all schedules with visible signatures, identification of authorized signing officers, and any corporate seals) – high quality colour scan of the original security is preferred;
+- A copy of the security to be posted.
+High quality colour scan of the original security is preferred;

-- A completed fiat in the usual form (blank copy available at https://www.ontariocourts.ca/scj/files/notices/fiat.pdf); and
+- A completed fiat in the usual form (sample fiat)

-- A draft order taking into account currently necessary directions to the Accountant of the Superior Court of Justice (the “Accountant”), current pre-conditions to the vacating order taking effect (e., the posting of security), and service of the Accountant’s receipt (general form of draft order available at https://www.ontariocourts.ca/scj/files/notices/vacating-order-form.pdf).
+- A draft order taking into account currently necessary directions to the Accountant of the Superior Court of Justice (the “Accountant”), current pre-conditions to the vacating order taking effect (e, the posting of security), and service of the Accountant’s receipt (sample order)

 - Copies of the security and fiat should be filed as separate documents, whether or not included in the motion record.
 All draft orders should be submitted in both PDF and Word formats.